tonjo/football-data/README.md

 - All sub resources are now classes including functions to call retrieve additional information
 - Team related functions can now use the name, shortname or code of the team instead of just its ID
-- Football functions use classes instead
+- FootballData functions use classes instead
 - Unit tests for each function changed to test respective classes

 ##### Added